 Welcome back to the last part of this series.

-In the last two parts we saw 10 strategic, tactical and operational factors that indicate the need for transforming the way you manage your digital presence.
+In the last two parts we saw the basic digital presence definition and 10 strategic, tactical and operational factors that indicate the need for transforming the way you manage your digital presence.

-In this article we will take a look at six more factors
+In this article we will delve deeper on what is digital presence management and take a look at six more factors

 Let's dive right in.